berthayes/ngids_datagen/README.md

 options:
   -h, --help     show this help message and exit
-  -c COUNT       how many events to generate and send to Kafka - default is infinite -t TIME_DELAY  how many seconds to wait between creating events - default is 0 -o             use to send json event to stdout
+  -c COUNT       how many events to generate and send - default is infinite -t TIME_DELAY  how many seconds to wait between creating events - default is 0 -o             use to send json event to stdout
   -k             use to send json event to Kafka